davide-burba/thesis/README.md

 ## Contents

 - *preprocess* : prepare the dataset to fit the stochastic processes representing the history of the patients.
-- *fit_compensator* :   build the compensators of the counting processes.
+- *fit_compensators* :   build the compensators of the counting processes.
 - *fpca*: summarise compensators through functional principal component analysis scores
-- *survival analysis*: build the dataset with fpca scores, fit and compare survival models (Cox, deepHit, DRSA)
+- *survival_process*: build the dataset with fpca scores, fit and compare survival models (Cox, deepHit, DRSA)